yashu1wwww/Auto-Likes-for-All-Videos-in-YouTube-Playlist/README.md

 Finally, in the command prompt, enter "pip install Random" and hit enter to install the necessary library.

+# 👉 Note:Every time YouTube updates the code, it varies.
+So, open the YouTube video, press 'Ctrl+Shift+C' to open the developer tools,

 👉Note:-

 👉If you have the latest version of Selenium, the code may not run